New Disk Group Compatibility Attributes

 Disk group to be backed up: DATA

-command.
+The md_restore command allows you to restore a disk group from the metadata created by the md_backup command.
 It also allows a certain amount of manipulation of the final disk groups during the restore.
 The summary usage is shown below.

 md_restore -b[-li]